HaRsHvArDhAnSi/Fake-News-Detection/README.md

-# Fake-News-Detection
+Task 2 from Code Clause: Text Classification with Logistic Regression

-This project, developed as Task 1 for Code Clause, focuses on fake news detection using Python and the Google Colab IDE.
-The aim is to build a machine learning model that can classify news articles as real or fake based on their content.
+This repository contains the code for Task 2 from Code Clause, which focuses on implementing a text classification model using Logistic Regression.
+The project aims to classify text data into different categories based on their content.

-The project utilizes Python and popular libraries like pandas, numpy, and scikit-learn.
-These libraries provide essential functionality for data handling, preprocessing, and implementing machine learning algorithms.

-Two datasets, 'real_news.csv' and 'fake_news.csv', are used to train and test the model.
-The project demonstrates how to load and preprocess the datasets, splitting them into training and testing sets.

-The machine learning model used is the PassiveAggressiveClassifier from scikit-learn.
-The model is trained using TF-IDF vectorization, which converts textual data into numerical feature vectors.
-The trained model predicts the authenticity of news articles in the testing set.

-The accuracy of the model is evaluated using metrics like accuracy score and confusion matrix.
-These metrics provide insights into the model's performance.

-The project is implemented in the Google Colab IDE, a cloud-based Python notebook environment.
-Colab offers free access to GPU and TPU resources, enabling faster computation for machine learning tasks.

-The project's code and datasets are uploaded to GitHub for easy access and version control.
-The repository serves as a resource for understanding fake news detection and replicating the project.
-The code can also be shared on LinkedIn, showcasing expertise in machine learning and data analysis.

-Overall, this project demonstrates the application of machine learning in detecting fake news.
-It serves as a valuable resource for understanding the process of building and evaluating classification models.
-By leveraging Python, Colab, and scikit-learn, the project provides insights into the implementation of a practical solution for fake news detection.
+📁 Dataset:
+The project utilizes two datasets: "Reddit_Data.csv" and "Twitter_Data.csv".
+These datasets contain text samples and their corresponding categories.
+The data preprocessing involves lowercase conversion, stopword removal, and TF-IDF vectorization.

+🔧 Model Training:
+The Logistic Regression model is trained using TF-IDF vectors as input features.
+The model learns the patterns in the text data to make accurate predictions.
+To address convergence issues, the maximum number of iterations during training is limited.

+🎯 Evaluation:
+The model's performance is evaluated on a separate test set.
+The accuracy score is calculated to measure the model's overall performance.
+Additionally, a confusion matrix is generated to visualize the model's predictions and identify misclassifications.

+💡 Key Skills:

+Text preprocessing techniques
+TF-IDF vectorization
+Logistic Regression modeling
+Model evaluation and performance metrics
+This project provides an opportunity to apply machine learning techniques to real-world text data.
+The code and implementation can serve as a learning resource for text classification tasks.

+#CodeClause #TextClassification #LogisticRegression #MachineLearning #Python

+Feel free to modify and personalize the descriptions as needed for your LinkedIn and GitHub profiles.

 Dataset link (file was too big) : https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset